particle-iot/docs/src/content/en/photon/tinker.md

 The Tinker firmware
 ---

-The Tinker firmware is the default application program stored in the Spark Core upon its commissioning from the factory assembly line.
-You can always get back to it by putting the Core in the [factory reset mode](#buttons), or by re-flashing your Core with Tinker in the Spark app.
+The Tinker firmware is the default application program stored in the Particle device upon its commissioning from the factory assembly line.
+You can always get back to it by putting the device in the [factory reset mode](#buttons), or by re-flashing your device with Tinker in the Particle app.

 To reflash Tinker from within the app:

 - **iOS Users**: Tap the list button at the top left.
-Then tap the arrow next to your desired Core and tap the "Re-flash Tinker" button in the pop out menu.
+Then tap the arrow next to your desired device and tap the "Re-flash Tinker" button in the pop out menu.
-- **Android Users**: With your desired Core selected, tap the options button in the upper right and tap the "Reflash Tinker" option in the drop down menu.
+- **Android Users**: With your desired device selected, tap the options button in the upper right and tap the "Reflash Tinker" option in the drop down menu.

 The Tinker app is a great example of how to build a very powerful application with not all that much code.
 You can have a look at the latest release [here.](https://github.com/spark/core-firmware/blob/master/src/application.cpp)